wavefrontHQ/docs/pages/doc/alerts_integrating_pagerduty.md

 summary: Learn how to integrate PagerDuty keys and emails with alerts.
 ---

-If your company uses PagerDuty, this article will show you how to integrate PagerDuty API keys or emails with Wavefront alerts.
+If your company uses PagerDuty, this shows you how to integrate PagerDuty API keys or emails with Wavefront alerts.

 {% include shared/permissions.html entity="alerts" entitymgmt="Alert" %}